reportportal/docs/src/md/src/WorkWithReports/OperationsUnderLaunches.md

 [ ![Image](Images/userGuide/manageLaunches/delete_items.png) ](https://youtu.be/r2r5OHwVt-U)

-In order to delete some test items simultaniously, perform the following steps:
+In order to delete some test items simultaneously, perform the following steps:

 1. Navigate to the "Launches" page